-Enterprise executives are choosing cloud-first innovations at a rapid pace.
+Enterprise executives are choosing cloud-first innovations at a rapid pace as they pursue digital transformation.
 However, the fear of potentially disrupting critical data and processes that keep a business running smoothly remains.
 Some may ask if the risk of moving a system to a proven, albeit aging on-premises enterprise content management system is worth it.
 First, the reward offered by agile cloud content services platforms is great.
 Second, it is important to remember that the future of work and how people interact with information is changing.
 New regulations demand robust information security, and team file sharing and collaboration span time and space.
 Additionally, intelligent automation is ready for prime time.

 Regardless, we get it; choosing to move to the cloud is a tough decision.
 Fortunately, we can help make that decision easier.
 How?
 We can help you identify business process improvements across the enterprise and technology resource freedom in IT.
 This IDC Technology Spotlight highlights the benefits and advantages of migrating content management to a cloud-based content services approach offered by Hyland.

 Cloud Content Services Outpace Traditional On-Premises Content Management